exaexa/werge/README.md

 Patching is hard.<<<<< I still||||| I=====
 I>>>>> cannot do verses.
 ```
-(NOTE: option `-G` gives nicely colored output that is much easier to read.)
+(NOTE: option `-G` gives nicely colored output that is much easier to read.
+Alternatively you can install the syntax highlighting for `vim`.)

 ##### Merge with separate space resultion
 Adding option `-s` to `werge merge` causes it to resolve space conflicts